maitag/peote-view-origin/README.md

 		r: 0.5, g:0, b:0, a:0.9         // background colors/alpha

-		renderToTexture: 0, // TODO: texture to render content in
+		//renderToTexture: true,        // render content into a texture every frame
+		//texture:0,                    // texture index to use (should have same width and height)

 		enable: true
 	});